 At the end of your programme we will review your horse or dog’s behaviour and decide if you are satisfied with their progress, or if you require further support.

 Your three stage programme usually takes the following structure:

 Reset – remove any factors that are causing the behaviour problem

 Promote calmness and relaxation

-Promote good choices – your horse or dog learns to choose the right things to do, and learns to stop doing the unwanted behaviour
+Relaxation – promote good choices; your horse or dog learns to choose the right things to do, and learns to stop doing the unwanted behaviour

-Building on the good choices so that they become your horse or dog’s new natural behaviour so that good behaviour becomes their new normal!
+Resilience – building on the good choices so that they become your horse or dog’s new natural behaviour; good behaviour becomes their new normal!